• Home

 Crispy Skin, Dry Meat

-The thing is, for some reason I actually loved that crispy chicken with the really dry meat underneath.
-I actually thought it was a treat.
+The thing is, for some reason my kids loved that crispy chicken with the really dry meat underneath.
+They thought it was a treat.
 I mean..I don't know why either.
-Now that I've tried proper roast chicken, I don't think I could put myself through the agony again.
+Now that they've tried proper roast chicken, I don't think I could put myself or them through the agony again.

 I think the final straw was on one blusteringly cold and windy night (adds to the drama) when I wanted to take dinner round to my in laws.
 I picked some rotisserie chicken up from a local place and made chips to go with it.
 As we sat down at the dinner table, the dryness of the chicken not only became apparent but i became hyper aware of it.
 Mainly because I was aware that I was inflicting this pain on others too.
 I got up from the table with a dry mouth, vowing that I would never buy roast chicken again.